civictheme/monorepo-drupal/docroot/themes/contrib/civic/civic-library/docs/typography.md

-# Fonts
+# Typography

 Civic Component Library provides a system for easily consuming and extending typography mixins and variables.

 ### How to use the typography mixin